|Oracle® Database SQL Tuning Guide

 A join in which one or more of the tables does not have any join conditions to any other tables in the statement.
 The optimizer joins every row from one data source with every row from the other data source, creating the Cartesian product of the two sets.

 The cursor containing the plan, compilation environment, and other information for a statement whose text is stored in a parent cursor.
-When a statement first executes, the database creates both a parent and child cursor in the shared pool.
+The parent cursor is number

 An access path for a table cluster.
 In an indexed table cluster, Oracle Database first obtains the rowid of one of the selected rows by scanning the cluster index.
 Oracle Database then locates the rows based on this rowid.